Open-STEM/IntroToRoboticsV2/course/driving/driving_a_distance.rst

 We know that we can ask the wheels to spin at a certain speed using a function, but what if we want to make the robot drive a certain distance?

-We could ask the robot to move at a speed value, and if we know how far it will move each second (for this example we are using a speed of 5 cm/s), we can calculate how many seconds we should drive for to reach that distance.
-If we know how many centimeters we want to go, and we know how many centimeters we move in one second, we have this equation:
+We could ask the robot to move at some speed, and if we know how far it will move each second (for this example we are using a speed of 5 cm/s), we can calculate how many seconds we should drive for to reach that distance.

+Let's use :math:`d` to represent the distance we want to drive in cm.
+But, we want a number in seconds, so we need to convert by the means of *dimensional analysis*.

+To do this, write an expression for the known value with units included:

 .. math::